chef-boneyard/chef-web-docs-2016/chef_master/source/migrate_to_hosted.rst

 Migrate to |chef server oec|
 =====================================================

 .. warning:: This topic has been deprecated.
-See http://docs.chef.io/upgrade_server.html.
+For upgrades to |chef server| 12, see http://docs.chef.io/upgrade_server.html.